 Their niece Jess (Lucy Honigman) is somewhat reluctantly drawn into their business and the dangers that result.
 In the first episode, police detective Peter Venetti (Jonny Pasvolsky) tells them to keep out of his business; but by the second episode, he encourages their helping him get all the credit at the end.
 Even he has a little more dimension, given that his ex-wife looks very much like Nicola.

 I don’t think I recall a mystery in which the care of wild animals comes into play, but the other plots do bear a similarity to so many that I have seen on other series.
-But again, the framing device and characterization make up a lot for it.

 There are 13 episodes shown in 16:9 widescreen and thank Acorn again for the subtitling.